Skip to content

 PR Size Guidelines

-IMPORTANT: Keep PRs small and focused.
+Keep PRs small and focused.
+CI tools work best with small, reviewable diffs.

-Good PR size: - ✅ Single feature or bug fix - ✅ 50-300 lines of code changed - ✅ 1-5 files modified - ✅ Reviewable in < 30 minutes - ✅ Clear, focused purpose
+Good: - Single feature or bug fix - 50–300 lines of code changed - 1–5 files modified - Clear, focused purpose

 No Bandaid Fixes